walton5511/wikiwikihk/docs/custom-features/hero-shell-system.md

 <img src="https://imageshack.com/i/pnQ9zpLUp"/></p>

 ## How to access?
 To participate in the Caligor event, you have to wait for it to start, according to the schedule.
-The entrances are located in both Citadels, and in Unknown Land -which can be accessed through Bitoren Tundra-.
+The entrances are located in Unknown Land which can be accessed through Bitoren Tundra.

 <p align="center">
 <img src="https://imageshack.com/i/pmScKOUmp"/></p>